ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 Depending on the size of the image that you're creating, the job might take from 5 minutes to 1.5 hours.
 You can cancel a job that's taking too long to queue.
 For more information, see [Performance considerations](/docs/vpc?topic=vpc-image-from-volume-vpc-manage#ifv-performance).
 {: note}

+When you select a name for the customer image, remember that the name can't be used by another image in the region and names that start with `ibm-` are reserved for system-provided images.

 ## Creating an image from a volume in the console
 {: #create-image-from-volume-vpc-ui}
 {: ui}

-You can create an image from a volume that is attached to an available virtual server instance as a boot volume in the console.
+You can create an image from a volume that is attached to a virtual server instance as a boot volume in the console.

 To create an image of the boot volume, the associated virtual server instance must be stopped.
 {: requirement}